 Method #1: AngelList

 I can’t speak highly enough of this website, because it’s actually how I got my job at ClickUp!
 AngelList is by far the easiest way to land a job at a startup and getting started is super simple!
-You just upload your resume, input your skills and what type of job you’re looking for, pick your ideal location, and express your interest in a couple companies that you could envision yourself at.
-It’s very similar to getting started on Indeed or LinkedIn, but there is one key difference: every company you see on AngelList is a startup.
+You just upload your resume, input your skills and what type of job you’re looking for, pick your ideal location, and express your interest in a couple of companies that you could envision yourself at (if you’re not sure how to make your resume stand out, check out Venngage’s Resume Maker)!
+The process of applying to a job on AngelList is very similar to getting started on Indeed or LinkedIn, but there is one key difference: every company you see on AngelList is a startup.

 Another difference is that startups are normally looking to hire now, as small companies have an immediate need to fill their openings; they simply don’t have enough employees to cover openings through a long hiring process.
 Say goodbye to waiting weeks on end to hear if you got another interview or got a job.
 Startups will normally let you know right away, which I think is awesome!
 The key takeaway here is that you shouldn’t apply to jobs at startups until you are ready to start working.
 This is a plus if you’ve just graduated college and forgot to look for a job senior year.
 Big corporations have probably already filled their openings for recent grads, but there’s plenty of startups looking to hire right now!